zPatch/zPatch.github.io/README.md

 ## zPatch - robust textile input

-This is the home of zPatch - a sensor design for more robust and versetile textile input.
+This is the home of zPatch - a sensor design for more robust and versatile textile input.

 ![](zPatchImage_lessSaturation.jpg)